Kotlin/kotlinx.coroutines/README.md

 Kotlin/Native version of `kotlinx.coroutines` is published as [`kotlinx-coroutines-core-$platform`](https://mvnrepository.com/search?q=kotlinx-coroutines-core-) where `$platform` is the target Kotlin/Native platform.
-[List of currently supported targets](https://github.com/Kotlin/kotlinx.coroutines/blob/master/gradle/compile-native-multiplatform.gradle#L16).
+Targets are provided in accordance with [official K/N target support](https://kotlinlang.org/docs/native-target-support.html).
 ## Building and Contributing

 See [Contributing Guidelines](CONTRIBUTING.md).